Fellowship and Residency Programs

 How does the selection process work?

 This is a post-graduate fellowship, open to candidates who have finished their orthopaedic residency education.
-Annually, 35-50 applications are received.
-We participate in the Orthopaedic Foot & Ankle Fellowship Program Match (SF Match), which is sponsored by the American Orthopaedic Foot and Ankle Society (AOFAS).
-Candidates are interviewed January to March of the year preceding the fellowship, and decision letters are sent in the spring.
+Annually, 35-50 applications are received for each program.
+We participate in the Orthopaedic Fellowship Program Match (SF Match), which is sponsored by the American Orthopaedic Foot and Ankle Society (AOFAS) and American Association of Hip & Knee Surgeons (AAHKS).
+Candidates are interviewed December to March of the year preceding the fellowship, and decision letters are sent in the spring.
 This provides ample time to complete the credentialing process, as well as prepare and welcome the fellow.
 Typically, the fellowship consists of a 12 month program, beginning on August 1.

 Fellows in our program have the use of a wide range of resources available through West Michigan’s exceptional medical research community, including:

-- Clinical research support through OAM’s Foot & Ankle Research division and the Grand Rapids Medical Education Partners
+- Clinical research support through OAM’s Research and Education Institute

 - Basic research and lab support through the Van Andel Institute